-Actuality of theme: You need to know this material to understand the principles of pathomorphology, to know and learn the types of dystrophies, to distinguish between reversible and irreversible types of damage to cells and tissues, to know the essence and location of intracellular and extracellular accumulated proteins, fats and carbohydrates.
+Actuality of theme: You need to know this material to understand the principles of pathomorphology, to know and learn the types of dystrophies, to calculate reversible and irreversible types of damage to cells and tissues, to know the essence and location of intracellular and extracellular accumulated proteins, fats and carbohydrates.

-Goal: Familiarize yourself with the subject "Pathomorphology", learn the concepts, types, classifications of dystrophies, parenchymal lipidoses, parenchymal carbohydrate dystrophies, mesenchymal dystrophies, Mesenchymal dysproteinoses, stromal-vascular lipidoses, Mesenchymal carbohydrate dystrophies, Mixed dystrophies, Disturbance of proteinogenic (tyrosinogenic) pigment metabolism, Disturbance of nucleoprotein metabolism, mineral dystrophies, causes of stone formation and formation.
+Goal:Familiarize yourself with the subject "Pathomorphology", learn the concepts, types, classifications of dystrophies, parenchymal lipidoses, parenchymal carbohydrate dystrophies, mesenchymal dystrophies, Mesenchymal dysproteinoses, Stromal-vascular lipidoses, Mesenchymal carbohydrate dystrophies, Mixed dystrophies, Violations of the metabolism of proteinogenic (tyrosinogenic) pigments, Violations of the metabolism of lipidogenic pigments, Violations of the metabolism of nucleoproteins, mineral dystrophies, causes of formation and formation of stones.

 Basic concepts:Pathomorphology, microscopy, biopsy, autopsy, electron microscopy; van Gieson staining, Sudan 3, hematoxylin-eosin, toluidine blue.
-Dystrophies: intracellular, stromal-vascular, mixed, hereditary, acquired, protein, carbohydrate, fat, pigment, mineral; goose liver, tiger heart, hyaline and its types, hyalinosis and its types, amyloid, amyloidosis and its types, obesity and its types, glazed spleen, sebaceous spleen, sago spleen, simple fatty heart, large white kidney, sebaceous kidney, lipomatosis, melanosis, calcification and its types, stone formation (stone disease and its types: nephrolithiasis, urolithiasis, sialolithiasis, gallstone disease ...) hemoglobinogenic pigments, jaundice and its types, hemosiderosis and its types.
+Dystrophies: intracellular, stromal-vascular, mixed, hereditary, acquired, protein, carbohydrate, fat, pigment, mineral; goose liver, tiger heart, hyaline and its types, hyalinosis and its types, amyloid, amyloidosis and its types, obesity and its types, glazed spleen, sebaceous spleen, sago spleen, simple fatty heart, large white kidney, sebaceous kidney, lipomatosis, melanosis, calcification and its types, stone formation (stone disease and its types: nephrolithiasis, urolithiasis, sialolithiasis, gallstone disease ...) hemoglobinogenic pigments, jaundice and its types,